What is a questionnaire?

 A questionnaire is a research tool consisting of a set of questions or other ‘prompts’ to collect data from a set of respondents.

-When used in most research, a questionnaire will consist of a number of types of questions (primarily open-ended and closed) in order to gain both quantitative data that can be analyzed to draw conclusions, and qualitative data to provide longer, more specific explanations.
+When used in most research, a questionnaire will consist of a number of types of questions (primarily open-ended and closed) in order to gain both quantitative data that can be analysed to draw conclusions, and qualitative data to provide longer, more specific explanations.

 A research questionnaire is often mistaken for a survey – and many people use the term questionnaire and survey, interchangeably.